How to Receive Mother Lakshmi’s Grace During the Month of Shravana

 Shravana Masa is the lunar month that begins two weeks after Guru Purnima occurs.
 When we worship Mother Lakshmi during the month of Shravana, She drives away the three sufferings of restlessness, worry, and depression.
 During this month, one should worship Sri Maha Lakshmi to receive Her Divine Grace and drive away the ashta kashtas, which are the eight types of hardship that people face in life.

-Amma’s New Shravana Masam Divine Discourse – Part 1 of 3
+Amma’s 2016 Shravana Masam Divine Discourse – Part 1 of 3

 Amma’s Guidance for Shravana Masam

 During this very auspicious month, Mother Lakshmi’s grace overflows in abundance, and so this month is dedicated to the worship of Sri Maha Lakshmi Devi.
 Tuesdays and Fridays are two very significant days for worshipping any form of Divine Mother, and observing these days during the month of Shravana is even more powerful.
 The four Tuesdays throughout the month of Shravana are known as Shravana Mangalavaras, and are very powerful days for the worship of Gauri Devi, the Divine Mother and consort of Lord Shiva.
 In the month of Shravana, or Shravana Masa, the four Fridays are most important for the worship of Sri Maha Lakshmi.
 Goddess Sri Maha Lakshmi is Aishwarya Pradayini, the bestower of every kind of wealth–financial, spiritual, or emotional.
 By worshipping Sri Maha Lakshmi one can eliminate commotion, anxiety, poverty and ill health, and attain peace, brilliance, prosperity, and all noble desires.